-Two teams of Para-athletes took to the ice at Qudos Arena, putting on a demonstration event at half time for the 13,000-strong crowd.
+Two teams of Para-athletes took to the ice at Qudos Bank Arena, putting on a demonstration event at half-time for the 13,000-strong crowd.
 Featuring Winter Paralympians including Michael Milton, Joany Badenhorst, Sam Tait and Tori Pendergast, the Para-athletes were able to showcase the high-impact, contact sport to a whole new audience.

-Commonwealth Games silver medallist in F38 shotput Marty Jackson, who turned to the sport last year, said it was a buzz to show off his skills on such a big stage.
+Marty Jackson, a Commonwealth Games silver medallist in shot-put who added Para-ice hockey to his program last year, said it was a buzz to show off his skills on such a big stage.

 “The comments and messages of support from fans have been tremendously supportive, and there may have even been a few fan selfies too!”

-The APC, in collaboration with Ice Hockey Australia, has been building networks to get the sport up and running, after the APC received a grant from the IPC’s Agitos Foundation to establish more participation opportunities and to purchase equipment.
+The Australian Paralympic Committee (APC), in collaboration with Ice Hockey Australia, has been building networks to get the sport up and running, after the APC received a grant from the International Paralympic Committee’s Agitos Foundation to establish more participation opportunities and to purchase equipment.

 “The development of Para-ice hockey has happened fast in Australia and none of this would be possible without the support we’ve had so far,” Jackson said.

 “I know in Victoria, training sessions have become increasingly structured, allowing both those who have come to try it out and those who are a little more advanced to get the most out of sessions.

 “We are getting regulars at sessions and there is certainly a lot of competitive juice flowing which is really driving the development of the sport.
 It’s a really exciting vibe at training right now.”

 There has been a surge of interest in Para-ice hockey in other states as well, including Queensland, where athletes as young as seven, and right up to the age of 70 have registered with Para-ice Hockey Queensland, helping to pioneer a pathway for the future athletes of the sport.